bulwark-security/bulwark/crates/config/README.md

 The configuration crate is responsible for parsing Bulwark's configuration files and representing setting values throughout the application.

-This crate does not yet have a useful function outside of its use as a dependency of `bulwark-cli`.
+This crate is primarily a dependency of `bulwark-cli`.

 ## 🏰 What is Bulwark?